VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 command-line flag for the corresponding `-remoteWrite.url`.
 It is possible to tune the compression level for VictoriaMetrics remote write protocol with `-remoteWrite.vmProtoCompressLevel` command-line flag.
 Bigger values reduce network usage at the cost of higher CPU usage.
 Negative values reduce CPU usage at the cost of higher network usage.
-The default value for the compression level is `3`, and the maximum value is `22`.
+The default value for the compression level is `0`, the minimum value is `-22` and the maximum value is `22`.
+The default value works optimally in most cases, so it isn't recommended changing it.

 `vmagent` automatically switches to Prometheus remote write protocol when it sends data to old versions of VictoriaMetrics components or to other Prometheus-compatible remote storage systems.
 It is possible to force switch to Prometheus remote write protocol